che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 ### Package the extension

 To pack your extension to a `.vsix` file use `'1.2 Kubernetes Plugin :: Package'` command.
 It will run [vscode etxnension packager](https://github.com/microsoft/vscode-vsce) in `che-dev` container.
-An apropriate `vscode-kubernetes-tools-{version}.vsix` will appear in the project directory when success.
+An apropriate `vscode-kubernetes-tools-{version}.vsix` will appear in the project directory when the command completes successfully.

 [che-dev]
 ```